 It’s essential to be intentional during development to reduce overprovisioning.
 Create secrets purposefully and intentionally, and analyze when a new secret is needed or when it’s safe to add permissions to one already in use.
 Using a secrets manager helps store and track secrets to make this intentional design smooth and efficient.

-The Secrets Management Lifecycle refers to the creation, rotation, revocation, and expiration of secrets.
+The secrets management lifecycle refers to the creation, rotation, revocation, and expiration of secrets.
 Each progression in this lifecycle represents a place where developers can implement control over the secret, influencing its vulnerability.
 Managing the appropriate lifecycle of a secret helps minimize its attack surface in several ways:

 Creation: Creating a secret includes defining its use, storage, and privileges.
 Take extra care during creation to ensure the secret isn’t hard-coded into a repository or over-provisioned.